The apostle Paul was arrested, jailed and put on trial because he was accused of:

 88% of the time in Scripture this word is translated as sin.
 Paul is claiming for his defense that he has not sinned against the Law or the temple, which is what the authorities have charged him with.

-I ask again, if there wasn’t a Law of Moses to offend anymore wouldn’t it have been a better defense to have claimed “I don’t have to obey the Law of Moses because it’s been abolished” or “I’m a Christian now, the Law of Moses has been done away with and doesn’t apply to me anymore” or “There is no Law to sin against anymore”!?!?
+I ask again, “if“ there wasn’t a Law of Moses to offend anymore wouldn’t it have been a better defense to have claimed “I don’t have to obey the Law of Moses because it’s been abolished” or “I’m a Christian now, the Law of Moses has been done away with and doesn’t apply to me anymore” or “There is no Law to sin against anymore”!?!?

 Paul didn’t claim anything remotely close to that.
 What he did proclaim for his own defense was that he did not offend/violate/sin against the Law.
 Logically then, Paul is claiming he obeyed the Law of Moses by not sinning against it.